borbelyattila11/ImageSignal/Music Compression.md

 So the audio signal is converted from time domain to the frequency domain using Fourier Transform (Short-Time Fourier Transform), because in the time domain the sound is represented as a waveform, making it difficult to isolate specific frequency components.
 In the frequency domain based on the psychoacoustic models we can mask out or suppress given frequencies making inaudible or less important.

 ### Temporal Masking
+Exploits the psychoacoustic phenomenon where sounds are temporarly masked by other sounds occuring closely in time.

+Temporal masking refers to the phenomenon where:
+1. **Pre-Masking:** A quiet sound becomes inaudible if it occurs just before a louder sound.
+2. **Post-Masking:** A quiet sound becomes inaudible if it occurs shortly after a louder sound.

+Convert the signal from time domain to frequency domain (using FT), detect regions with high energy concentration, as these are potential "maskers" that will suppress nearby quiet sounds.
+Also define a threshold for what qualifies as a loud sound, based on amplitude or energy levels.

+### Masking Windows
+Refers to the time intervals before and after a louder sound during which quieter sounds are masked.

+- **Pre-Masking Window:** The time interval before the masker, takes very short, around 5-20ms.
+During this period any preciding quieter sound is not fully processed and becomes inaudible.
+- **Post-Masking Window:** The time interval after the masker, typically 50-200ms.
+After hearing a loud sound, auditory system continues processing it for a while, during which quieter sounds are overshadowed and remain inaudible.

+In **Audio Compression** masking windows are used to identify and remove inaudible sound components in formats like MP3 and AAC.

 ### The Bark Scale and Critical Bands